Word-representability and comparability: Minimal forbidden induced subgraphs and cover number bounds: Preliminaries

-\begin{example} The graph $G_{1}$ in Figure \ref{fig:minimal} is an example of a minimal non-word-representable graph. $G_{1}$ is the Wheel graph $W_{5}$ on six vertices.
-The graph $G_{2}$ in Figure \ref{fig:non-minimal} contains Wheel graph $W_{5}$ as an induced subgraph, and hence $G_{2}$ is a non-minimal non-word-representable graph. \end{example}
+\begin{example} The graph $G_{1}$ in Figure~\ref{fig:combined_word_rep_non_word_rep} is word-representable, with the word $w=1521324354$ serving as a word-representant of $G_{1}$.
+The graph $G_{2}$ in Figure~\ref{fig:combined_word_rep_non_word_rep} is the wheel graph $W_{5}$ on six vertices, which is a well-known non-word-representable graph. \end{example}